Social Insurance Number (SIN)

 - a study permit and a “confirmation to work off campus” letter issued by IRCC prior to February 6, 2015, OR

 - a work permit (e.g. co-op, post-graduation, or spouse/partner work permit)

-Keeping your SIN valid
+Keep your SIN valid

-Make sure you keep your SIN valid by renewing your SIN each time you extend your temporary residency in Canada (for example, when you extend your study permit or get a post-graduation work permit).
+If you're an international student, make sure you keep your SIN valid by renewing your SIN each time you extend your temporary residency in Canada (for example, when you extend your study permit or get a post-graduation work permit).